Ahoy! Automation Overboard: The Unintended Dangers of Automating Recruiting

 There is no question that vendor management tools provide valuable visibility and increased efficiency — to a degree.
 Companies can now understand their spending habits, compliance adherence, and what percentage of applicants are within acceptable rate ranges.

-However, it is important to recognise that recruiting is an imperfect science and that restricting human contact can have unintended impacts on efficiency and hiring manager satisfaction.
+However, it is important to recognize that recruiting is an imperfect science and that restricting human contact can have unintended impacts on efficiency and hiring manager satisfaction.